sUMmermixon/web-dev-hw/Project3/README.md

 <strong>I HAVE SO MUCH HOMWORK!</strong>
 <br />
 `i dont know if ill be done in time to turn it in Monday :(`
+<li> I ran out of time.... its not where I would like it to be but, what do you do.